Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 17
-Access the website with the link : http://natas17.natas.labs.overthewire.org .
+Access the website with the link : http://natas17.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas17
+username : natas17  <br>
-password : XkEuChE0SbnKBvH1RU7ksIb9uuLmI7sd
+password : XkEuChE0SbnKBvH1RU7ksIb9uuLmI7sd <br>

 We are presented again a web form where we have to insert an username, checking the code it  is very similar to the one of level 15, still searching for a match in a mySQL database.
 There is one difference tho, the response in case we write a correct or wrong username is commented out, this means that we get no written feedback whether we are inserting the right data or not.